mongodb/specifications/source/auth/tests/mongodb-oidc.md

 **2.1 Valid Callback Inputs**

-- Create a `MongoClient` configured with an OIDC callback that validates its inputs and returns a valid access token.
+- Create an OIDC configured client with an OIDC callback that validates its inputs and returns a valid access token.
 - Perform a `find` operation that succeeds.
 - Assert that the OIDC callback was called with the appropriate inputs, including the timeout parameter if possible.
 - Close the client.

 **2.2 OIDC Callback Returns Null**

-- Create a `MongoClient` configured with an OIDC callback that returns `null`.
+- Create an OIDC configured client with an OIDC callback that returns `null`.
 - Perform a `find` operation that fails.
 - Close the client.

 **2.3 OIDC Callback Returns Missing Data**

-- Create a `MongoClient` configured with an OIDC callback that returns data not conforming to the `OIDCCredential` with missing fields.
+- Create an OIDC configured client with an OIDC callback that returns data not conforming to the `OIDCCredential` with missing fields.
 - Perform a `find` operation that fails.
 - Close the client.

 **2.4 Invalid Client Configuration with Callback**

-- Create a `MongoClient` configured with an OIDC callback and auth mechanism property `ENVIRONMENT:test`.
+- Create a `MongoClient` configured with an OIDC callback and auth mechanism property `ENVIRONMENT:bad`.
 - Assert it returns a client configuration error.

 ### (3) Authentication Failure

 **3.1 Authentication failure with cached tokens fetch a new token and retry auth**

-- Create a `MongoClient` configured with an OIDC callback that implements the `ENVIRONMENT:test` logic.
+- Create an OIDC configured client.
 - Poison the *Client Cache* with an invalid access token.
 - Perform a `find` operation that succeeds.
 - Assert that the callback was called 1 time.